acquia/acquia-cms-project/README.md

 1. To clone the Acquia CMS codebase locally, run `git clone git@github.com:acquia/acquia-cms-project`.
 1. Run `composer install`.
 If you receive out of memory errors, try `php -d memory_limit=2G /usr/local/bin/composer install`.
 1. Run `composer install:frontend`.
 1. Then follow the install instructions for the development environment of your choice.
-Once configured, you should end up running `drush site-install acquia_cms -y --acount-pass admin` to install Drupal.
+Once configured, you should end up running `drush site-install acquia_cms -y --account-pass admin` to install Drupal.

 # Getting Started (Cloud IDE).
 1. [Install Acquia CLI.](https://github.com/acquia/cli).
 Follow the instructions in the Acquia CLI README to authenticate with Cloud API and set up your SSH keys.